Market

 Revenue Recognition

-The Company recognizes revenue from
+The Company recognizes revenue from Services

-Services when control over the Services has
+when control over the Services has been

-specific terms and conditions of the service
+terms and conditions of the service contracts

-contracts entered into with respective clients.
+entered into with respective clients.

 We have identified Revenue Recognition as a